EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: Appendix

-We acknowledge two main limitations of EgoNight.
+We acknowledge limitations of EgoNight and insights for future research directions in night video understanding.
 (1) The dataset scale remains modest compared to large-scale vision–language corpora.
 However, as a testbed, we argue that the current scale of 3,600+ human-verified QA pairs is already sufficient for benchmarking.
 In future work, we plan to further scale up nighttime videos by synthesizing more data and recording additional real-world footage, which will enable not only benchmarking but also pretraining and fine-tuning to improve MLLM performance.

-(2) EgoNight primarily focuses on day–night illumination shifts, while other real-world challenges such as weather variations (rain, fog) and extreme camera motion are not covered.
-We view these as promising directions for future extensions of EgoNight.
+(2) We show in the main content that fine-tuning on synthetic data improves real world performance.
+Therefore, we can scale-up synthetic data to build a training set, that can be used to fine-tune the model, thus generalize to real world scenario.

+(3) We encourage the community to explore broader research avenues, such as: \begin{itemize} \item Leveraging unlabeled nighttime or partially annotated video corpora, even if not strictly egocentric;